-- POWER: The Power plug is where you will connect the power adapter. - > ON/OFF: The switch for the power. - ➤ WiFi: Press this button to enable or disable Wireless LAN interface. - RESET: There are two ways to reset the Router's factory defaults.

-Method one: With the Router powered on, use a pin to press and hold the Reset button for at least 5 seconds.
-And the Router will reboot to its factory default settings.

-Method two: Restore the default setting from "Maintenance-SysRestart" of the Router's Web-based Utility.

-1, 2, 3, 4 (LAN): Through the port, you can connect the Router to your PC or the other Ethernet network devices.

-- ➤ ADSL: Through the port, you can connect the router with the telephone.
+- POWER: The Power plug is where you will connect the power adapter. - > ON/OFF: The switch for the power. - > WPS: The switch for the WPS function.
+For details, please refer to 4.3.3.1 Wireless-WPS Settings. - RESET: There are two ways to reset the modem router 's factory defaults. - Method one: With the modem router powered on, use a pin to press and hold the Reset button for at least 5 seconds.
+And the modem router will reboot to its factory default settings. - Method two: Restore the default setting from "Maintenance-SysRestart" of the modem router's Web-based Utility. - WiFi: The switch for the WiFi function. - > 1, 2, 3, 4 (LAN): Through the port, you can connect the modem router to your PC or the other Ethernet network devices. - > ADSL: Through the port, you can connect the modem router with the telephone.
 Or you can connect them by an external separate splitter.
-For details, please refer to 2.4 Connecting the Modem Router. - Antenna: Used for wireless operation and data transmit.
+For details, please refer to 2.4 Connecting the Modem Router. - > Antennas: Used for wireless operation and data transmit.